KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - The soul is not trapped in cyclic return
 - Memory is not permanently lost
-- Universes do not reset, but unfold, fade, and give birth to new structures
+- Universes do not reset, but unfold, fade, and give birth to new forms

 Even collapse is not punishment —
 it is return to Zero for saturation,